AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 The **weight** (number of children) is calculated automatically.
 It is shown in [tooltips](#tooltips) and affects the font size.
 If for some reason you do not include an item's children in the data, you can specify the weight of this item manually.

-In the sample below, the children of the `"South"` element are not included in the data, but its `"weight"` is set to 5 to show that there are 5 South Slavic languages:
+In this sample, the children of the `"South"` element are not included in the data, but its `"weight"` is set to 5 to show that there are 5 South Slavic languages:

 ```
 // create data